urquia22/Interfacing-Pinguino-Matplotlib/README.md

 # Interfacing-Pinguino-Matplotlib
-Interface to graph analog signal in python with Matplotlib library from pinguino pic18f4550
+Interface to graph analog signal in python with Matplotlib library and the PinguinoVe4550 board

 # Instructions